dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 code to do this.
 From past experience: run it on a few values without the sonar so that you can see it works.

 Now try to make it scale smoothly.
-You'll likely notice some issues.
+You'll likely notice some issues in LED brightness (e.g., jagged jumps in brightness, flickering).
 If you come up with a clever hack to get around it, let us know (hint, there is one, similar to using "cooperative threads").
 However, don't spend too much time on it --- instead adapt the interrupt code from the last lab to brute force fix the issue by using interrupts.

 ### Interrupts